alexischiang/excel-trade-crypto/README.md

 # Color me

-This project is showing how you can use Office.js and React to build an Excel add-in.
+This project is using Office.js and React to build an Excel add-in which you can easily trade crypto with.

 ## How to run